-In addition to the resident survey the Cabinet in June 2021 considered an overview of performance of the Council for 2020/21.
 The impact of covid, and the Councils response to, and its support to its residents, has resulted in resources being reallocated from enhancing and improving services to the response to Covid.
-As the impacts of Covid diminishes the Council will focus on those areas which were not completed during the pandemic.
+As the impacts of Covid diminishes the Council will now return its focus to its core services.